-Information about the elementary education certificate program is available from Advisement Center at (505) 925-8560 or vcadvise@ unm.edu, or the Communication, Humanities, Education & Social Sciences Chair, Jon Conescu @ (505) 925-8614 or jconescu@unm. edu.
+Information about the elementary education certificate program is available from Advisement Center at (505) 925-8560 or vcadvise@unm. edu, or the Communication, Humanities, Education & Social Sciences Chair, Jami Huntsinger @ (505) 925-8622 or jamilynn@unm.edu.

 Students must meet prerequisites by achievement of minimum placement scores on the COMPASS or ACT or through completion of course work.